progit/progit/de/04-git-server/01-chapter4.markdown

 <!--Probably the simplest way for smaller setups is to run a static web server with its document root where your Git repositories are, and then enable that `post-update` hook we mentioned in the first section of this chapter.
 Let’s work from the previous example.
 Say you have your repositories in the `/opt/git` directory, and an Apache server is running on your machine.
 Again, you can use any web server for this; but as an example, we’ll demonstrate some basic Apache configurations that should give you an idea of what you might need.-->

 Der wahrscheinlich einfachste Weg für kleinere Konfigurationen ist, einen Webserver, in dessen Basisverzeichnis die Git Repositorys liegen, laufen zu lassen und den `post-update` Hook, den wir im ersten Abschnitt dieses Kapitels erwähnt haben, zu aktivieren.
 Gehen wir vom vorherigen Beispiel aus.
-Sagen wir, Du hast deine Repositorys im Verzeichnis `/opt/git` und ein Apache-Server läuft auf Deiner Maschine.
+Sagen wir, Du hast Deine Repositorys im Verzeichnis `/opt/git` und ein Apache-Server läuft auf Deiner Maschine.
 Du kannst dafür jeden beliebigen Webserver benutzen, aber in diesem Beispiel demonstrieren wir das Ganze an Hand einer Apache Basis-Konfiguration.
 Dies sollte Dir eine Vorstellung geben, wie Du es mit dem Webserver Deiner Wahl umsetzen kannst.

 <!--First you need to enable the hook:-->